 For a long time, I steadfastly held on to the belief that I don’t like soup.
-Growing up, my mom would force-feed it to us, night after night, as the first course of our dinner.
+Growing up, my mom would force-feed it to us, night after night, as the first course of dinner.
 (This Soviet habit was born out of poverty, since soup is a great way to stretch a small amount of ingredients to feed a lot of people, thanks to the addition of our good [and free!] friend, water.)

 When I moved out and started cooking for myself, there was – understandably – no soup in sight.
 It wasn’t until years later that my childhood trauma subsided and I made a conscious decision to experiment with it on my own terms.
 These days, I’m happy to report it’s a regular part of my repertoire.

-What’s In This Tomato Chickpea Soup
+What’s In This Soup

-The secret to striking the balance between creamy and chunky here is pureeing half of the soup (whether in a standard blender or with an immersion blender), then combining the blended and chunky halves back together.
+The secret to striking the balance between creamy and chunky here is puréeing half of the soup (whether in a standard blender or with an immersion blender), then combining the blended and chunky halves back together.
 This results in a thick, velvety soup that still has some texture.

 Fresh tortilla crisps (corn tortillas brushed with oil, sliced into strips, and baked) are nutty, crunchy, and totally irresistible.
 If you have a few minutes to spare, don’t skip them!
+They are the ultimate soup garnish.

 You can sprinkle them on your bowl to give this soup some textural contrast, or stir them into the pot and let them hang out for a while so they get soggy for a tortilla soup vibe.
 Both are equally delicious.
 For a speedier option, use store-bought tortilla chips (although they’ll be a lot saltier).

-Make-Ahead and Freezing Tips
+Make-Ahead and Storage Tips

 This vegan soup is perfect for meal prep since it keeps well in the fridge for up to 5 days.
 For longer term storage, cool completely, transfer to a freezer-safe airtight container (like a deli container), and freeze for up to 3 months.
 Thaw completely in the fridge before re-heating.

 Let me know if you try this recipe!
-Give it a rating below and leave a comment, and don’t forget to tag your creation with #TheNewBaguette and @thenewbaguette on Instagram.
+Give it a rating below and leave a comment, and don’t forget to tag your creation with @thenewbaguette on Instagram.

 - Prep Time: 15 mins